-Configuring a Lync / Skype for Business server per location
+Configuring a Skype for Business / Lync server per location

-To allow internal Conferencing Nodes to call out to Lync/SfB clients you must define the target Lync/SfB servers.
-In our example deployment, a Lync/SfB Front End Pool has been deployed in Europe with the pool address eu-lyncpool.example.com.
+To allow internal Conferencing Nodes to call out to SfB/Lync clients you must define the target SfB/Lync servers.
+In our example deployment, a SfB/Lync Front End Pool has been deployed in Europe with the pool address fepool-eu.example.com.

-To instruct the Conferencing Nodes in the Europe system location to use the Europe-based Lync/SfB Front End Pool, you must first define the Lync/SfB Front End Pool on the Management Node, and then link it to the Europe location, as follows:
+To instruct the Conferencing Nodes in the Europe system location to use the Europe-based SfB/Lync Front End Pool, you must first define the SfB/Lync Front End Pool on the Management Node, and then link it to the Europe location, as follows: